Consulting

 Pros

-User-Friendly: Known for its intuitive interface, Freshworks CRM is easy to navigate, even for less tech-savvy users.
+User-Friendly: Freshworks CRM features an intuitive interface that is easy to navigate, even for less tech-savvy users.

 Integrated Support: It offers an integrated customer support module, which helps manage client queries efficiently.